arhat-dev/rs/README.md

   echo ${ENV_WITH_DIFFERENT_CONTEXT}
 ```

-- Make `remote_host_script` a file path reference (or add a new field like `remote_host_script_file`)?
+- Solution 1: Make `remote_host_script` a file path reference (or add a new field like `remote_host_script_file`)?
   - Simple and effective, but now you have two source of remote host script, more fixed code logic added, more document to come for preferred options when both is set.
 End user MUST read your documentation in detail for such subtle issues (if you are good at documenting).
-- Expand environment variables before unmarshaling?
+- Solution 2: Expand environment variables before unmarshaling?
   - What would you do with `${ENV_WITH_DIFFERENT_CONTEXT}`?
 Well, you can unmarshal the config into two config, one with environment variables expanded, another not, and merge them into one.
+  - Looks like a effective solution, but now you have to do the merge in fixed code.
-- Unmarshal yaml as `map[string]interface{}` first, then do custom handling for every field?
+- Solution 3: Unmarshal yaml as `map[string]interface{}` first, then do custom handling for every field?
   - Now you have to work with types manually, tedious yet error prone job starts now.
-- Create a new DSL, add some keywords...
+- Solution 4: Create a new DSL, add some keywords...
   - We have already seen so many DSLs created just for configuration purpose, almost none of them really simplified the configuration management, and usually only useful for development not deployment.

 As developers, what we actually need is let end user decide which field is resolved by what method, and we just control when to resolve which field.